Get Schooled

 You must use accurate financial information when completing your FAFSA

-The 2024-2025 FAFSA allows contributors to connect to their tax information directly from the IRS, allowing for the most accurate reporting.
-Submitting inaccurate financial information may cause your FAFSA to be selected for verification.
+The FAFSA allows contributors’ tax information to be pulled directly from the IRS, allowing for the most accurate reporting.
+Contributors must consent for IRS data information to be pulled to qualify for aid.
+Submitting inaccurate financial information may cause your FAFSA to be selected for verification or rejected.

 Some states require you to list colleges in a certain order on the FAFSA